dracor-org/dracor-blog/_posts/2026-07-31-hackathon-women-playwrights.md

 ### Venue

-Seminar Rooms 105 and 116
+Seminar Rooms 105 and 116<br>
-Philologicum
+Philologicum<br>
-Universitätsplatz 3
+Universitätsplatz 3<br>
-18055 Rostock
+18055 Rostock<br>
 Germany

 **Local organisers:** Erik Renz and Ulrike Henny-Krahmer

 **Contact:** [phf.dh@uni-rostock.de](mailto:phf.dh@uni-rostock.de)

 **Acknowledgements:** The event is organised with the support of the team of the Professorship for Digital Humanities at the University of Rostock.
-It forms part of the activities of the Rostock Working Group for Digital Humanities (RosDH) and is funded by the Department “Wissen – Kultur – Transformation” of the Interdisciplinary Faculty and by the Faculty of Humanities at the University of Rostock.
+It forms part of the activities of the [Rostock Working Group for Digital Humanities](https://www.germanistik.uni-rostock.de/en/forschung/digital-humanities/rosdh/) (RosDH) and is funded by the Department “[Wissen – Kultur – Transformation](https://www.inf.uni-rostock.de/wissen-kultur-transformation/)” of the Interdisciplinary Faculty and by the Faculty of Humanities at the University of Rostock.